 Tahoe City, CA

 March 3-12, 2017

-California is typically not associated with snow or winter fun, but Tahoe City may just change your mind.
+California is typically not associated with snowy fun, but Tahoe City may just change your mind.
 The North Lake Tahoe Snow Fest starts off with a party full of wine, beer, appetizers, and music that simply foreshadows the excitement to come over the 10-day event.
 There will be a parade on the mountain, skiing, and fun events for kids, like painting a large wooden bear.
 Tahoe City also loves getting the animals involved in the fun and hosts a dog sled race, as well as a "Dress up your Dog Contest."

 March 10-12, 2017

-The Frozen Dead Guy Days Festival may sound like something that should take place on Halloween but it has become one of the most famous annual winter events in the country and is definitely among the wackiest.
+The Frozen Dead Guy Days Festival may sound like something that should take place on Halloween but it has become one of the most famous annual wintertime events in the country and is definitely among the wackiest.
 The festival pays homage to Bredo Mortsol, an old man who is frozen on dry ice and is located in a Tuff Shed in the hills above Nederland.
 The festival features some of the strangest, yet fun, events like a grandpa look-alike contest, snowy human foosball, a frozen salmon toss, a coffin race, and a parade of hearses.
-It's been described as an "eccentric cross between morbid and hilarious," and it is a winter festival you will not soon forget.
+It's been described as an "eccentric cross between morbid and hilarious," and it is a festival you will not soon forget.

 Mammoth Mountain Pond Skim

 Mammoth Mountain sits in the eastern Sierra and provides the best skiing and snowboarding in California, as well as this extremely fun event.
 The Mammoth Mountain Pond Skim is held annually and is enjoyable for both participants and spectators.
 People are invited each year to dress up in costume, ski down a hill, and attempt to cross a 110-foot pond.
 After the skiers have attempted the challenge, there is an award ceremony and live music.